hertzmann/hertzmann.github.io/_posts/2022-09-19-art-definitions-2.md

 I believe it's possible to produce more precise and accurate definitions of art, but they won't be simple one-sentence definitions, to capture all the different kinds of art and different roles across different cultures and time, maybe something more of a multipart beast.

-**In Part 3 of this series, I plan to talk about some of the important eras that inform our current notions of art.**  And this notion of eras could even form the basis for better definitions.
+**In my [next blog post](/2022/09/27/art-eras.html), I talk about some of the important eras that inform our current notions of art,** a notion that I think could inform better definitions.

 Readings